 The dBase format comes in different variants.
-When you invoke the Tools > Create Database command, you can choose the desired variant by selecting it in the Files of Type list.
+When you use the Tools > Create database menu command, you can choose the desired variant by selecting it in the Files of Type list in the file dialog displayed as soon as you click on the Create button.